-The Obama administration will extend mortgage assistance for the first time to investors who bought multiple homes before the market imploded.
-Landlords can qualify for up to four federally-subsidized loan workouts starting around May, as long as they rent out each house or have plans to fill them.
-This will be done under HAMP and it will pay banks to reduce monthly payments by cutting interest rates, stretching terms, and forgiving principal.
+The Obama administration will extend mortgage assistance for the first time to real estate investors.
+That is to those who bought multiple homes before the market imploded.
+Landlords can qualify for up to four federally-subsidized loan workouts starting around May; as long as they rent out each house or have plans to fill them.
+This will be done under HAMP.
+And, it will pay banks to reduce monthly payments by cutting interest rates, stretching terms, and forgiving principal.

-The government’s need to protect neighborhoods from decay and renters from eviction by keeping the current owners in place is outweighing concern that taxpayers will end up bailing out real-estate investors.
+The government’s need to protect neighborhoods from decay and renters from eviction by keeping the current owners in place is outweighing the concern that taxpayers will end up bailing out real estate investors.
 Vacant properties push down a neighborhood’s property values and keep the housing market from recovering.
-The government said that providing multiple property owners assistance and blanket modifications regardless of occupancy would be more efficient than restrictive programs.
+The government said that providing multiple property owners assistance and blanket modifications regardless of occupancy would be more efficient.
+In comparison to restrictive programs.
 Critics of the revisions state that taxpayers should not come to the aid of individuals who took bets in the housing market and lost.

-If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 954-484-9987, send an e-mail to email@example.com, or complete the contact form below.
+If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 954-484-9987.
+Or, send an e-mail to email@example.com, or complete the contact form below.